-No sense of urgency, I assure myself, as I glance again towards the pool where Dan had been frolicking like a child not two moments earlier.
+No sense of urgency, I assure myself, as I glance again towards the pool where my husband Dan had been frolicking like a child with his brother-in-law Paul not two moments earlier.

-Now she’s walking towards me slowly…(She’d be more agitated if there were a problem, I told myself…)
+She’s walking towards me slowly…Surely she’d be more agitated if there were a problem.

-Me: “Where is Dan?”
-Jogging toward her now, realizing my husband is nowhere in sight — a sick feeling beginning to twist in my stomach, my worst fears inching closer and closer to the surface, about to be realized.
+Out of the water, jogging towards her now as I realize my husband is nowhere in sight.
+A sick feeling begins to twist in my stomach, my worst fears inching closer and closer to the surface, closer to becoming reality.

-Chris starts walking faster, begins gesturing, pointing at the falls.
+Dan’s sister Chris starts walking faster, begins gesturing, pointing towards the falls.
 I see her mouth moving but still can’t make out the words.
 As she nears, fragments of her voice begin to reach me through the roar of the falls.

 “Danny’s in trouble!”

 Oh my God.
 My stomach turns.
 No!
-I can’t believe I’m hearing this.
+I can’t believe my ears.

-My jog turns to a run as I rush past Chris and her husband Paul, who had been playing in the falls with Dan, and race closer to the edge of the pool beneath the waterfall.
-All the while, searching wildly for any sign of Dan — a bobbing head — his face above the water — a hand — anything.
+My jog turns to a run as I rush past Chris and Paul and race closer to the edge of the pool beneath the waterfall.
+All the while, I search wildly for any sign of Dan: a bobbing head; his face above the water; a hand.
+I see nothing.

 Up to this point in our trip, a trip replete with waterfalls, I had fought the urge to comment on how dangerous they could be.
-That the depression gauged out by the falls was like a huge washing machine, trapping, churning and rotating anything unlucky enough to get caught in its cycle down into the depths of that impossibly clear blue pool.
+That the depression gauged out by the falls could act like a huge washing machine, trapping, churning and rotating anything unlucky enough to get caught in the cycle down into the depths of that impossibly clear blue pool.

 On our first trip to Havasupai in 2010, after hiking nine grueling miles and trekking through the mile-deep campground, we got our first glimpse over the edge of the falls — and what magnificence we beheld!
 We were immediately captivated, and have returned faithfully every year over Labor Day weekend, spending three or four days in the veritable paradise tucked away like a land lost to time.